alce/multi_encoder/README.md

 # MultiEncoder

-QRcode and Barcode printing for Rails apps.
-Saves png's to the filesystem or as3.
+QRcode and Barcode generation for Rails apps.
+Saves resulting png's to the filesystem or as3.

 ## Installation